SHELLEY L. CRAIG

-Shelley L. Craig (Project Director) is the Canada Research Chair for Sexual and Gender Minority Youth and Associate Professor and Associate Dean, Academic at the Factor-Inwentash Faculty of Social Work at the University of Toronto.
+Shelley L. Craig (Project Director) is the Canada Research Chair for Sexual and Gender Minority Youth and a Full Professor at the Factor-Inwentash Faculty of Social Work at the University of Toronto.

 Dr. Craig has over twenty years of community-based leadership, practice and research with sexual and gender minority and marginalized populations.
 As a registered and licensed clinical social worker, Dr. Craig is particularly adept at creating, delivering and evaluating affirmative practice and effective services to individuals, groups and communities.
 Selected experiences include: Founder/ Executive Director of the Alliance for LGBTQ Youth, Executive Director of ALSO for Out Youth; Medical/health social worker in the emergency care center of a community hospital; Program Director residential services (shelter for victims of domestic violence) at Safe Place and Rape Crisis Center.

 Dr. Craig’s research has been funded by federal organizations such as SSHRC and CIHR.
 Her most recent studies have been designed to: (1) create and test community-based interventions (AFFIRM) to improve mental health and coping of SGMY; (2) understand the impact of information and communication technologies (CTs) on the resilience of SGMY (#ProjectQueery) and (3) the use of simulation to enhance the competency of health social work students.